vidhi090109/bob-ai-hackathon--mavericks-/README.md

 > In 2–3 sentences: What problem does your project solve?
 Who experiences this problem?

-[Supply Chain Disruption Assistant & Fleet Utilisation Optimizer]
+[Supply Chain Disruption Assistant & Fleet Utilisation Optimizer.]

 ---